utah-cs4470-sp23/class/hw13/README.md

 those optimizations depend on an AST node being an `IntegerConstant`;
 update them to instead depend on the AST node having an `IntValue`.

+Specifically, the following optimizations are tested:

+- Short immediates for small-enough integer constants
+- Casts from boolean to integer
+- Faster index expressions in `array` loops
+- Multiplication by powers of two

+Each of these optimizations should now apply to all expressions with appropriate `IntValue`, even if those expressions are variable references, not literal integers.

 With this change, you should see the peephole optimizations apply in more cases; for example, in this example: